rticommunity/connextdds-py/docs/source/topic.rst

 DDS Topics allow for publishers and subscriber to communicate without knowing about each other.
 They dynamically discover each other through topics.
-The data that the DataReader and DataWriter share is described by a topic.
+The data that the :class:`DataReader` and :class:`DataWriter` share is described by a topic.

 To create a topic, all you need to do is create a topic object.
 Due to the dynamic nature of Python, dynamic data types are used.